zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Geometrically, the result corresponds to an integral taken over the disk lying in the \\(xy\\) plane.
+Geometrically, the resulting expression corresponds to an integral taken over the disk lying in the \\(xy\\) plane.

 Now, let us consider the integral